cdparks/minray/README.md

 	pos: -0.125 2.0 -0.125
 	pos: -0.125 2.0 0
 	col: 1.0 1.0 1.0

 Some example scene files are in the scenes/ directory.

-Completed requirements:
+## Completed requirements
 1. Triangle intersection
 2. Sphere intersection
 3. Triangle texture mapping
 4. Sphere & triangle Phong shading
 5. Antialiasing (4X supersampling)
 6. Recursive reflection (10 recursion limit)
 7. Test scene (images/final/redSpheres.png or blueSpheres.png)

-Completed extra credit:
+## Completed extra credit
 1. Shadow rays - I showed this at the presentation.
 2. Soft shadow for area light source - This is new.
 The updated final images in in images/final/ have area lights, so this should be easy to verify.

-Files included in archive:
+## Files included in archive:

 	// This file
 	README.txt